maartene/HexEngine/README.md

 * Basic map actions: pan around the map ("drag"), select tiles ("click"/"tap"), zoom-in/zoom-out ("pinch", scrollwheel);
 * Convert between "screen space" and HexMap coordinates;
 * Select a unit, displays a path for the unit if one is set;
-* Issue a "move" command for a unit;
+* Issue a "move" command and "build city" command for a unit;
+* Select a city, issue a "breed rabbit" command;
+* Cities and units have owners (players).
+Commands can only be entered on owning player turn.
 * Path finding for units (takes inaccessible terrain and terrain costs into account);
-* "Next turn" button processes actions for all units, i.e. moves along path if one is set.
+* "Next turn" button processes actions for all units, i.e. moves along path if one is set;
+* Visibility/fog-of-war
+* UI is SwiftUI based.

 ## What is missing
 Where to begin?
 * Units should have variable abilities, not just move;
 * Typical stuff on a hex grid: cities, buildings, improvements;
 * Build/create stuff over time;
+* Tech tree;
 * Players;
 * ...